 SOS!SEN work to empower parents and carers of children with SEN to tackle successfully themselves the difficulties they face when battling for their children’s rights.

 They also currently offer free monthly advice centres spread across the month during school term times in Thornton Heath, Aldershot, Kent, Hampton Court, Oxford, High Wycombe, Manchester and near Waterloo station in central London.

 Public funding (legal aid) of some kind may be available to deal with some of the issues discussed above.
-In order to access legal advice and assistance under the Legal Aid scheme on matters in relation to SEN, there is now a mandatory telephone gateway and individuals must telephone Civil Legal Advice on 0845 345 4345 or use the online enquiry form.
+In order to access legal advice and assistance under the Legal Aid scheme on matters in relation to SEN, there is now a mandatory telephone gateway and individuals must contact Civil Legal Advice.

 If appropriate, they will refer the case to a law firm who has a legal aid contract to provide advice and assistance on education law.
 In most cases, the Legal Aid Agency will consider the parents’ financial circumstances when determining whether a person is eligible for legal aid.

 If parents are not eligible for legal aid support and are in a position to fund specialist legal advice, we would be happy to hear from you.
 Our team of specialist solicitors would consider your case and you will be provided with a detailed breakdown of the likely cost of your case.